 Editor’s Note: A deadly and unstoppable form of protein called a prion is the common thread between many neurodegenerative disorders that are surging around the world among people, wildlife and livestock.
 Prions are always fatal.
 They are transmissible from victims in many ways.
 We’re advocating for the truth and reform.
 Please join us and arm yourself with the facts in our eBook “Alzheimer’s A Survivor’s Guide” (all proceeds benefit prion research, advocacy and care).

-Chronic Wasting Disease A Symptom Of Bigger Problem
+Chronic Wasting Disease A Symptom Of Threat To Public Health

 By Martha Rosenberg

 It has been more than 10 years since Wisconsin endured its deer holocaust.
 The terminal deer and elk disease, chronic wasting disease (CWD), descended upon its deer population with such vengeance officials declared “CWD eradication” zones in which fauns and does would be killed before bucks.

 Thousands of deer carcasses were stored in refrigerated trucks in La Crosse while their severed heads were tested for CWD.
 If the carcasses were disease-free they were safe to eat (any takers?); if not, they were too dangerous to even put in a landfill.
 Why?

 Because “prions” (which also cause mad cow disease, scrapie in sheep and Creutzfeldt-Jakob disease in humans) are not inactivated by cooking, heat, autoclaves, ammonia, bleach, hydrogen peroxide, alcohol, phenol, lye, formaldehyde, or radiation.
 They remain in the soil indefinitely.